Growing business

 It’s crucial to negotiate your payment terms with your customer before you begin work.
 Work together to determine the right approach for both sides as this will reduce the risk of the client not paying.
 Once you come to a consensus, outline your terms in your contract.

-Documenting your terms gives you legal standing in case your customer doesn’t pay on time.
+Documenting your invoice terms and conditions gives you legal standing in case your customer doesn’t pay on time.
 If you don’t receive prompt payment and your customer ignores your invoices past due, you may need to take legal action to recoup the funds.
 An invoice is not a legal document on its own, so if you don’t have a contract in place, you won’t have any legal standing.

 A contract is also the perfect place to outline any late fees you plan to impose.
 Will there be EOM fees?
 How about penalties or fees for nonpayments?
 A payment agreement contract serves to protect both of you, so it’s in your best interest to be thorough.